• Skip to main content

 Step 4:

-Add tomato puree along with salt and spices- coriander powder, red chilli powder & turmeric powder.
+Add blended tomatoes along with salt and spices- coriander powder, red chilli powder & turmeric powder.
 Mix well and let the masala cook on medium low flame till it thickens up and starts releasing the fat.

 Preparing bhuna masala for rajma.